Redwood Castle

 Redwood Castle (also known as Egan Castle or Caisleán Choillte Rua in Irish) is a Norman castle near Lorrha in County Tipperary, Ireland.

 The castle was built by the Normans around 1200 AD, and was occupied by them until c.
 1350, when the Mac Aodhagáin (MacEgan, Egan, Keegan) were installed on the lands.

 As hereditary Brehons or lawyers, the Mac Aodhagáin clan established a school of learning here, which was patronised by the family for several hundred years.

 The castle was enlarged and renovated several times, with considerable work from 1350.
-Aside from the original thick stone walls, the building demonstrates some architectural features common to Irish fortifications of the period (including a murder-hole), and some less common features (including a Sheela na gig).
+Aside from the original thick stone walls, the building has some architectural features common to Irish fortifications of the period including a murder-hole, and some less common features including a Sheela na gig.

 The castle remained under continuous occupation and ownership by the (Mac)Egan families until c.
 1650, when it was confiscated and burned at the time of the Cromwellian conquest of Ireland.